mcarr-and/go-gin-marshalling/docs/K3D-registry.md

 Which creates a cluster with a registry wired in.

-The registry is internally:
+The registry is internally referenced inside the cluster as:

-Name `k3d-registry`
+Name `registry.local`

 Port `54094`